-Although the major cases for cath workflow are described in the following subsections, it is beneficial to also see the corresponding workflows in radiology.
+- Although the major cases for cath workflow are described in the following subsections, it is beneficial to also see the corresponding workflows in radiology.
 Rad TF-1: 3.3 has a description of the "normal" scheduled workflow when all three levels of control in the data model are fully utilized for known patients, and Rad TF-1: 4.3 and 4.4 describes workflows when the patient is unknown and/or the ordering and scheduling process is short-circuited (e.g., in the emergency case).
-Even in this latter case, all three levels of control are present and used, although not to their full extent.
+Even in this latter case, all three levels of control are present and used, although not to - case).
+Even in this latter case, all three levels of control are present and used, although not to their full extent